My Favorite Food in Malaysia Roti Canai

 Pacific Express Hotel – Check Rates

 Currently, it’s a good time to start your exploration of KL by booking a hotel in Chinatown.
 Through the years I’ve noticed that this little slice of KL is undergoing major renovation.
-New hotels are built up and many small businesses, particularly hipster cafés and restaurants are popping up all over the area.
+New hotels are being built and many small businesses, particularly hipster cafés and restaurants, are popping up all over the area.

 KL’s Chinatown is undoubtedly one of my favorite spots in the city and it’ll be interesting to see how the transformation will look.